Charles Davidson Dunbar

-Charles Davidson Dunbar, DCM (17 July 1870 – 25 January 1939) was the first pipe major in Britain and the British Empire to be commissioned as a pipe officer.
+Charles Davidson Dunbar, DCM (17 July 1870 – 25 January 1939) was the first pipe major to be commissioned as a pipe officer in Britain and the British Empire.

 He emigrated from Scotland to Canada, where he came to be called "Canada's greatest military piper".

 Background

-According to the official record of his birth, he was born 17 on July 1870, to an unmarried needlewoman, Alexandrina Leith Miller, who lived on Bridge Street in the Caithness village of Halkirk, in northern Scotland.
+According to the official record of his birth, he was born on 17 July 1870, to an unmarried needlewoman, Alexandrina Leith Miller, who lived on Bridge Street in the Caithness village of Halkirk, in northern Scotland.
 His father was Charles Dunbar of Halkirk, according to a family letter.

 Though Alexandrina Miller was poor, she was sufficiently educated to teach Charles to read and made sure he attended the Parish School.

 In later records, he used the name Charles Dunbar and, subsequently, Charles Davidson Dunbar, perhaps to honour his half-brother, Alexander Davidson.
 He gave his father's name as William Dunbar on both his entrance records to industrial school and his marriage license.

 Only one William Dunbar appears to have lived in Halkirk at the time of Charles' birth, the lessee of Braal "Brawl" Castle.
 But there are no documents that directly link this William Dunbar with Alexandrina Miller or her son Charles.
 No baptismal record has been found and William Dunbar's will does not mention Charles or his mother.

 When Alexandrina Miller died on 8 September 1876, in Halkirk, she was identified as a single woman aged 48.
 Her parents were James Miller, a crofter, and Margaret, whose maiden name was Henderson.
 The cause of her death, certified by John Craven, physician and surgeon, was phthisis pulmonary (tuberculosis) and chronic rheumatism.
 Her daughter, Charles' half-sister, Margaret H. Budge, was present at her death.